How to pronounce Social safety nets provide crucial support during economic downturns. in American English

 Start here

-In casual American English, "Social safety nets provide crucial support during economic downturns" sounds like "SOH-shuhl SAYF-tee NEHTS pruh-VAHYD KROO-shuhl suh-PORT DUUR-uhng eh-kuh-NAH-muhk DOWN-turnz".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "Social safety nets provide crucial support during economic downturns" as "SOH-shuhl SAYF-tee NEHTS pruh-VAHYD KROO-shuhl suh-PORT DUUR-uhng eh-kuh-NAH-muhk DOWN-turnz" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on downturns, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.